 The most popular thing to do in La Jolla is to visit La Jolla Cove.
 It’s one of the most photographed places in San Diego and home to our chatty sea lions.
 (While seals are at the nearby La Jolla Children’s Pool – see above.)

-Low tides occur in daylight during the winter months.
+Low tides typically occur during daylight hours in the winter months.
 For more information, read my list of where to go tide pooling in San Diego.
 The most popular spots are La Jolla tide pools, Hotel del Coronado tide pools, and Cabrillo National Monument tide pools.

 La Jolla Shores beach is home to the largest annual aggregation of (harmless) leopard sharks.
 They come to these warm, shallow waters to incubate from mid-summer to early fall.